 15 Feb Why Your Business Needs Powerful Storytelling To Grow

-Storytelling focuses on increasing consumers’ emotional involvement in your brand, differentiating you from your competitors, inspiring your customers and increasing loyalty.
+Storytelling focuses on increasing consumers’ emotional investment in your brand, and perfect way to differentiating you from your competitors.
+In the process you will inspire your customers to purchase and increase their loyalty.
 Since stories connect people with other people, brands and products, businesses cannot succeed without this connection.
-Thanks to social media channels, it’s far easier for businesses to communicate with specific target audiences in a conversational way and hold customers attention over a long period of time that it’s not just a 30 second TV ad.
+Thanks to social media channels, it’s far easier for businesses to communicate their story to their target audiences.
+Why? because you are able to hold customers attention over a long period of time, most followers of brands on social media will do so for months, if not years.
+In this period of time, they will see your tailored brand messages hundreds of times, could you imagine what that would cost in a series of 30 second TV ads?

-Here at Strategy Plus we have plenty of tips that hopefully will help your company write original stories and build long term relationships with your customers.
+Here at Strategy Plus we have a growing list of suggestions that should help your brand write original stories and build long term relationships with your customers.

 Start with why